S3 method for class 'fixest'

 na.rm

-Default is TRUE.
-Should observations with NAs be removed from the matrix?
+Logical scalar, default is FALSE.
+Should observations with NAs be removed from the resulting matrix or data.frame?
+Note that if data=NULL

 subset